ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/integrations/Readme.md

 Not only can numerics be reassigned, but functions entirely swapped from compiled ones to non-compiled versions, etcetera.
 Meaning if you know what you're doing, you can easily override a sub function of how kubernetes or docker's backend works.

+In addition, one can also use this to dynamically compile portions of dockerd, kubernetes, and docker's source golang for fine grain control and interaction with containers they represent and manage.